Teradata/product-help/VantageCloudLakeUseCases/content/SalesOffload/README.md

 ```

-Now we can query the data like any other table in Teradata Vantage, but the data is pulled at query runtime directly from the object store!
-We now have a seamless analytic experience by supporting the correlation of object store-based data sets with structured data sets in Teradata relational tables using existing SQL skills and workflows.
+Now we can query the data like any other table in VantageCloud Lake, but the data is pulled at query runtime directly from the object store.
+We now have a seamless analytics experience by supporting the correlation of object store-based datasets with structured datasets in Teradata relational tables using existing SQL skills and workflows.

 ```sql